 As you can see, my Dad loves it

-Christian brought over a warm basket of bread, straight-from-the-oven.
+Christian brings over a warm basket of bread, straight-from-the-oven.

-In an effort to save room for the evening meal, we resisted asking for two baskets! ;-)
+In an effort to save room for the evening meal, we resist asking for two baskets! ;-)

 The Soft Lights of St. Martin in the Distance

-Pork tenderloin roasted to perfection, served in a light gravy.
+Pork tenderloin is roasted to perfection, served in a light gravy.

 Fresh asparagus and steamed vegetables on the side.

 Some nights Christian serves baked potato, mashed potato or roast potato.